up42/docs/source/reference/glossary.rst

       intersect the AOI or fully contain that AOI depending on the chosen :ref:`filter <filters>`.

+   analytical product
+      A type of image or data that can be used to infer physical properties on the features of that data.
+For example, using reflectance to estimate plant species richness as a biodiversity indicator.

    block
       Unit corresponding to either a data acquisition or a processing stage in a :term:`workflow`.